micropython/micropython/ports/nrf/README.md

 Note: further tuning of features to include in bluetooth or even setting up the device to use REPL over Bluetooth can be configured in the `bluetooth_conf.h`.

+## Compile with frozen modules

+Frozen modules are Python modules compiled to bytecode and added to the firmware image, as part of MicroPython.
+They can be imported as usual, using the `import` statement.
+The advantage is that frozen modules use a lot less RAM as the bytecode is stored in flash, not in RAM like when importing from a filesystem.
+Also, frozen modules are available even when no filesystem is present to import from.

+To use frozen modules, put them in a directory (e.g. `freeze/`) and supply `make` with the given directory.
+For example:

+     make BOARD=pca10040 FROZEN_MPY_DIR=freeze

 ## Target Boards and Make Flags

 Target Board (BOARD) | Bluetooth Stack (SD)    | Bluetooth Support      | Flash Util